 This new mindset needs a new metaphor.
 The one most regularly being offered is that of epidemiology, the ongoing detection, vaccination and knowledge sharing effort used to tackle infectious diseases.

 At Star we deliver applications and platforms that support connected vehicles.
-We take our responsibility to leading security practice very seriously, delivering in line with ISO standards (look out for the new ISO 21434 standard for road vehicle cybersecurity coming out this year) for quality management and information security as well as subjecting our code to rigorous penetration testing.
+We take our responsibility to leading vehicle security practice very seriously, delivering in line with ISO standards (look out for the new ISO 21434 standard for road vehicle cybersecurity coming out this year) for quality management and information security as well as subjecting our code to rigorous penetration testing.
 We continue to grow and evolve our security practice not with the mindset of defending castles, but of fighting diseases.